williamdlees/TRIgS/docs/AnnotateTree.md

              3;1
              3

-The sequence will be numbered 1,2.1,2.2,3.2,3.1,3,4...
+The sequence will be numbered 1, 2.1, 2.2, 3.2, 3.1, 3, 4...

 ### `cdrfile` ###

-A file that optionally determines the starting and ending position of each CDR, using the numbering scheme above.
+A file that optionally determines the starting and ending position of each Ig CDR, using the numbering scheme above.
 This is represented as six positions on a single line, representing the starting and ending position of CDRs 1,2 and 3 respectively.
 The sixth number (representing the upper bound of CDR3) is allowed to be higher than the highest position in the sequences, in which case CDR3 will be taken to run from its lower position (as indicated in the file) through to the last position in the sequence.
 The sequences are not required to span the entire range of positions specified in the cdrfile: for example the lowest position in the sequences could be 56, even though CDR1 was specified as spanning positions 27-38.
 The file may be empty, in which case CDR analysis is not performed and a warning is raised: other pipeline outputs will however be produced.
 Use an empty file for annotating non-Ab sequences.

 #### *Example 1*